The Whole Book

 There is no need to be intimidated by the application.
 I am not looking for writers with an already-ready book, just writers who are serious and ready to work on a book-length project.
 Applications are assessed in the order they are received.

-Apply early to confirm your spot; each course cohort caps at eight writers (with a minimum of six writers).
+Apply early to confirm your spot; each course cohort is made up of six writers.

 Frequently Asked Questions